 “When employers start to realize how difficult we are making things as a society, they can start to look at their own practices and how they can get more talent into their companies,” says Amber.

-After going through the simulation, some employers have adjusted work schedules to better accommodate the bus schedule and to allow employees to get to required appointments.
+After going through the simulation, some employers have made adjustments to improve employee retention, including creating work schedules to better accommodate the bus schedule and to allow employees to get to required appointments.
 Parole officers have started to allow changes to meeting times to accommodate work schedules, says Mary.

 These topics and more will be highlighted at Iowa’s first statewide Re-Entry Conference April 20-21 taking place virtual.
 Learn more about the Task Force and sign up for the conference: